Written by our rad team member and Leave No Trace Trainer, Amanda Winther

 Which is all to say, this topic is super nuanced!
 If you want to learn more about geotagging and Leave No Trace, I definitely recommend reading the Leave No Trace social media principles, Katie Boue’s take on geotagging, and Melanin Basecamp’s response to the social media guidelines.
 And no matter what you choose to do when it comes to geotagging, don’t shame others for their choices!

-Meet your Leave No Trace elopement photographer:
+Meet your Leave No Trace elopement photographers: